sblab-informatics/ChemNase-seq/README.md

 - deepTools == 3.5.5

 ## Descriptions
-data_processing.sh is for data processing for the sequencing data
+data_preprocessing.sh is for data processing for the sequencing data